[This column was written for the Unz Review]

 Neither of these happened.
 Truth be told, we still do not really know what happened.
 All we have are some vague declarations of intent and worded pious intentions.
 And even those were minimalistic!
 In fact, after the summit most Russian observers, again, broke into two main camps:

 - “Biden” threw in the towel and gave up.
-Russian won this round.
+Russians won this round.
 Hurray!

 - “Biden” only changed tactics, and now the new US posture might well become even more aggressive and hostile.
 Russia is about to see a major surge in anti-Russian provocations.
 Alarm!